 A meta analysis (a review of a group of studies) published in the Journal of the American College of Nutrition looked at 14 clinical studies including a total of 626 adults and concluded that whey protein powder has favorable effects on body composition (and is even more effective when combined with resistance training).

-However, there are some side effects associated with whey protein, particularly for those with sensitivities and allergies to dairy.
+However, there are some side effects associated with whey protein, particularly on kidney and liver function and for those with sensitivities and allergies to dairy.

 Casein has a few major flaws as a protein source too.
 This study found that it promotes the growth of prostate cancer cells.
 And since it’s milk-based, it’s probably not a good choice if you’re sensitive to dairy.